Crypto license in Bosnia

 for crypto projects, DAOs, and gamify projects

 Bosnia and Herzegovina (BiH) consists of two entities (the Federation of BiH and Republika Srpska (RS)) plus Brčko District.
 Virtual currency services are licensed only in RS, as only the RS authorities have established a regulator for crypto activities.
-In RS, virtual assets were formally recognized in 2023 (via amendments to the Securities Market Law) and are governed by the national AML/CFT law (amended February 2024).
+In RS, virtual assets were formally recognised in 2022 (via amendments to the Securities Market Law) and are governed by the national AML/CFT law (amended February 2024).
 Any operator (exchange, wallet, custodian, etc.) must form a local company and register with the RS Securities Commission (Komisija za hartije od vrijednosti) to provide crypto services.

 Regulatory Framework and Scope of License